 The shape masks can be recovered by looking at the variance of each particular pixel in the warped neighbourhood around the tracked sign [42].
 Since we actually track only the interior of the sign we can be confident that the variance does not disturb the convergence of the tracker.
 Surprisingly encouraging results have been obtained in many cases, especially in urban areas where the backgrounds of the traffic signs usually contain significant structure.
-The results tend to be less interesting outside the cities where the backgrounds often contain featureless areas such as woods or the sky.
+The results tend to be less interesting outside the cities where the backgrounds of the sky.
 The obtained shape masks for the first 9 traffic signs in the test video are presented in Fig. 20.